 Use specific examples that describe behaviors the employee can do something about in the workplace.
 For example, when another employee says, “Good morning, how are you?” and your response is a 15-minute monolog on how nothing is right in this workplace, you bring your coworker’s mood and optimism down.

 You use up to 15 minutes of productive work time and make your coworker unwilling to engage with you in conversation in the future.
 You risk your coworkers avoiding you at all costs which will affect your work effectiveness and productivity.
 You will not receive the information that you need to perform your job or make important contributions.

 Don’t take the employee’s negative words or attitude personally.
 They are not directed at you.
 For whatever reason, the employee is unhappy with his or her life, work, or you name it.
 No one likes hearing constructive feedback even when a manager uses the best, most practiced, approach to minimize the employee’s defensiveness.
 And, the majority of managers have not had a lot of training and practice in dealing with difficult people, so their approach is uncomfortable for all parties.

 For example, a divorce affects every aspect of an employee’s life.
 The loss of a close family member does, too.
 You’re not a therapist or counselor, but knowing what is happening in the employee's life lets you offer sympathy or another appropriate expression of good or hopeful wishes.
 It can also help the employee see that you are interested in and concerned about them as a person.
 Even as you offer sympathy, though, you must ask the employee to keep the personal issues from affecting their workplace performance.

 Listen to the employee’s complaints and concerns until you’re certain that the employee feels heard out and listened to.
 Sometimes people repeat negative sentiments because they don’t feel as if you have really heard them.
 Make sure that you have actively listened.
 The employee will feel the difference.

-Focus instead on creating options for how the employee can create positive morale for himself and his co-workers going forward.
+Focus instead on creating options for how the employee can create positive morale for themselves and their co-workers going forward.
 If the person is unwilling to hold this discussion, and you feel you have fairly heard him out, end the discussion.
 You may need to begin the process of disciplinary action to reinforce the concepts you are sharing with the employee.

 Help the employee build their self-image and capacity to contribute.
-Talk to their about what they have done well and what her coworkers and you appreciate about her performance.
+Talk to their about what they have done well and what their coworkers and you appreciate their performance.
 Even during a conversation about a negative aspect of performance, reflecting on the positive is a welcome addition.

 If none of the above is working and the employee’s negativity continues to have an impact on productivity, workplace harmony, and department members’ attitudes and morale, deal with the negativity as you would any other performance issue.
 Use progressive discipline which you apply effectively and legally to the employee's performance.